NHopewell/import-this/_posts/2021-02-17-from-simple-namespaces-to-oop.markdown

 **Problems with this implementation:**
 - Clunky, we ideally do not want to access values from each of our namespaces like we do with dictionaries (square bracket notation).
-- Not Pythonic: if our code is constantly filled with brakcets and strings, it will be ugly.
+- Not Pythonic: if our code is nothing but bracket notation and strings to get every value, it will be very ugly and redundant.
 Does this matter in Python?
 Absolutely.
 The very first line of the Zen of Python states "beautiful is better than ugly".

 A better way would be to use dot notation.
 So instead of saying ```namespace["key"]``` we would like to say ```namespace.key```.